IUS-CS/project-ordo_ab_chao/README.md

   - go inside 'django_webiste' by using: cd django_website
   - then, while in the 'django_website' directory, use this on the command line: python manage.py runserver
   - then bring up a brower window and type in the url: localhost:8000 (or http://127.0.0.1:8000)
-    > NOTE: There was a bug using Google chomre/chromium to login to Django admin page
+    > NOTE: There was a bug using Google chrome/chromium to login to Django admin page (instead use Internet Explorer, Safari, etc., another browser other than Google Chrome/Chromium)
   - You will then see the homepage of ordo_ab_chao's website (under construction right now...)

 ## Known bugs: <h2>